 The voting results will be published in a current report on Form 8-K which will be filed with the SEC no later than four business days after the Annual Meeting.
 The Form 8-K will also be available on our website.
-From the www.humana.com website, click on "Investor Relations," and then click on "SEC Filings and Financial Reports."
+From the www.humana.com website, click on "Investor Relations," then click on "SEC Filings and Financial Reports," and then click on "SEC Filings" subcategory.